sdsu-its/book-api-video-inv/API/category.md

 Category Icons are handled through the Category endpoint, but with a somewhat different URL.
 This request does not require a session header, which allows it to be used in an `<img>` tag.
 However, an error code (404) is returned if an icon has no icon defined.

+The image is served directly from the endpoint, with the proper headers and encoding.
+Images will always be PNGs, and will be approximately 150px.

+{% common %}
 You may want to add an `onerror` listener to the img tags to deal with this.
 For example, for Category ID: 123...
 ``` html
 <img src="api/category/icon/123" class="categoryIcon" onerror="this.style.visibility ='hidden'">
 ```

 Using `visibility: hidden` keeps the spacing as if an icon were present, but hides the broken image icon that many browsers display if an error occurs while loading an image.

-The image is served directly from the endpoint, with the proper headers and encoding.
-Images will always be PNGs, and will be approximately 150px.

 {% endmethod %}